Director in the Data and Innovation Group at Bank of America

 Were there any courses that have helped you in your current role?

 MSCF is a great program that offers a balanced approach.
 I think it is the balance of everything I learned that helps day-to-day.
-I use statistics almost every day.
+I use machine learning and advanced statistics almost every day.
 Given the nature of my work, I also frequently look at some aspects of stochastic calculus.
 The finance courses helped me better understand the markets, and the Speakers Series provided a good opportunity to engage in discussions and learn more about the real world outside of the problems we were solving in the classroom.

 What attracted you to MSCF compared to other programs?

+The MSCF program is unique in the sense that you get to learn from some of the best professors from 4 renowned departments in a single program.
+Furthermore, the program gives you access to best in class career services.
 I wanted to enroll in a program where I knew I could get an internship since most banks convert interns into full-time hires.
 Since I didn’t have finance experience, MSCF was the perfect tool for me to bridge the gap between my background in physics to the finance world.
 The program was structured to develop talent for the industry – it was the most efficient route for me to make this transition.